yaneyalvarado/Book-Search-Engine/README.md

 # Book-Search-Engine
-Fully functioning Google Books API search engine built with originally with a RESTful API, and I refactored it to be a GraphQL API built with Apollo Server.
+Fully functioning Google Books API search engine originally built with a RESTful API, and I refactored it to be a GraphQL API built with Apollo Server.

 ## User Story